dinhsonhai132/MercuryLang/README.md

 > **[!IMPORTANT]**
 > We are excited to announce that **Version 1.0.1-alpha** of the programming language is now officially out! 🚀
 > This version marks a significant milestone in the development process, featuring several new improvements and bug fixes.
 While it is still in the alpha stage, it brings a more stable and functional environment for testing.
->
-> **What’s new in Version 1.0.1-alpha?**
-> - **Bug Fixes:** Many reported issues have been addressed.
-> - **New Features:** Introduced new commands and syntax for easier development.
-> - **Performance Improvements:** Optimizations to make the language faster and more efficient.
->
-> Please note, as this is an alpha release, there might still be some bugs or incomplete features.
-We encourage you to try it out, provide feedback, and report any issues you encounter.
->
-> Thank you for your continued support!
-Stay tuned for further updates as we work towards a stable release.

 # 🪐 *Mercury Programming Language*